 If the activity is a parallel job, such that multiple processes are involved, a single access point is typically insufficient for debugging the entire activity.
 In such cases, the semantics of this resource are undefined.

-GridFTPEndpoint

-Should these be Resource Properties instead of RNS entries?

-An RNSEntry that refers to a ByteIO resource (file) that contains an EPR addressing the GridFTP endpoint for the activity.
-The EPR is a degenerate and contains only the URI of the GripFTP endpoint.

-HTTPEndpoint

-Should these be Resource Properties instead of RNS entries?

-An RNSEntry that refers to a ByteIO resource (file) that contains an EPR addressing the HTTP endpoint for accessing the activity’s session directory.
-The EPR is a degenerate and contains only the URI of the HTTP session directory endpoint.

 Streams

 An RNSEntry that refers to another RNS 1.1 endpoint that contains the following entries for input/output streams

-Stderr –An RNSEntry that refers to a read-only StreamableByteIO resource (file).
-The contents of the file are the process’s output to “stderr”.
+Combined-An RNSEntry that refers to a read-only StreamableByteIO resource (file).
+The contents of the file are the combined process’s output from “stdout” and “stderr”.

-Stdout – An RNSEntry that refers to a read-only StreamableByteIO resource (file).
-The contents of the file are the process’s output to “stdout”.

 Stdin – An RNSEntry that refers to a write-only StreamableByteIO resource (file).
-Data written to the file are streamed to the process as input to “stdin”.
+Data written to the file are streamed to the process as input from “stdin”.

 Exit Code: The exit code of the activity when it terminates.

-EXAMPLE OF AN LS –R ON A JOB TOP DIRECTORY

-TODO: How we add or upload files USING COPY

 Extensions to the BES-Activity Port-type